Bowel cancer misdiagnosis claims

 In practice, that includes:

-- Loss of earnings if the late diagnosis has stopped you working, or shortened your working life.
+- Loss of earnings where the delayed diagnosis has stopped you working or shortened your working life.

-- Travel costs for hospital, surgical and oncology appointments.
+- Travel costs for oncology, colorectal and stoma clinic appointments.

-The figure in any individual claim depends on the stage at the missed appointment, the stage at diagnosis, the impact on treatment and life expectancy, and the financial losses.
+Our cancer misdiagnosis solicitors have recovered six-figure settlements in delayed cancer diagnosis claims.
+The figure in any individual case depends on the stage of cancer at the missed appointment, the stage at diagnosis and the impact on your life or your family’s.

 Why families choose Osbornes for bowel cancer claims

-Our medical negligence team is led by partner Hugh Johnson.
-Several of our solicitors hold medical qualifications, which means we read GP notes, colonoscopy reports and oncology records the way an expert witness would.
+Our medical negligence team is recognised by Chambers UK 2026 and Legal 500 2026 for clinical negligence claimant work.
+Several of our solicitors hold medical qualifications, which means we read GP notes, colonoscopy reports and oncology MDT minutes the way an expert witness would.

 We are members of the Action against Medical Accidents (AvMA) clinical negligence panel and hold the Law Society Clinical Negligence Accreditation.
 Both signal specialist expertise in this area of clinical negligence.

-Speak to a bowel cancer claims solicitor today
+Speak to a bowel cancer misdiagnosis lawyer today

 Call 020 7485 8811 or fill in the contact form below.